Paola Navone - Artist/Designer/Architect |

 plastic laminate for furniture.
 They

-recycle 100% of their plastic waste, it’s
+recycle 100% of their plastic waste,

 sent next door and used by Fiat to make